Dog Bloat: Causes, Symptoms and Treatment

 his head, hunch his body and his tail will drop down, perhaps between

 his legs and he may stand with his legs further apart than normal;

 - He may moan or whine, indicating that he's in pain;

 - As the stomach continues to swell it can stop the lungs from fully expanding, making it difficult to breath and causing your dog to pant;

 - His heart may beat faster than normal or he may have a weak pluse;

 - He may become so weak that he collapses onto his side and is unable to get up.

-If your dog manages to be sick or can belch, it's quite likely that the problem isn't Canine Bloat, but this can only be determined by your vet.
+If your dog manages to be sick and/or can bring up wind, it's quite likely that the problem isn't Canine Bloat, but this can only be determined by your vet.